Sunday, June 29, 2025

 'Oh, yes, you are!'

 A.J. turned to John.
-'I took the boy shooting and within a few weeks he was hitting targets right and left, with a 30-30, a .22 rifle, a hand gun, or my nickel-plated 28 gauge shotgun for goodness sake!'
+'I took the boy shooting, and within a few weeks he was hitting targets right and left, with a 30-30, a .22 rifle, a handgun, or my nickel-plated 28 gauge shotgun for goodness sake!'

 'Last year, he took up riding wild horses.
 He was a natural.
 Jimmy had become experienced enough, after being tossed to the ground in the corral over 100 times, that I finally entered him in a couple of rodeos in Laramie and one over in Sterling, Colorado.
 My God!
 We took a bunch of seconds in calf roping, and he rode some broncs, even busted a few, and he was in the money.
 He's just a natural at everything he touches.'